rifandani/portfolio-gatsby/src/data/services/service-1/index.md

 category: 'services'
 title: 'Front-End Engineer'
 icon: 'laptop-code'
-description: 'Focusing all my websites built with Single Page Application (SPA) using ReactJS.
+description: 'Focusing all my websites built with Single Page Application (SPA) technology using ReactJS and TailwindCSS.
 React has been trusted by many developers as a fast, simple and also scalable library.'
 ---